Interpretable Image Classification with Differentiable Prototypes Assignment: Interpretability

-\paragraph{ProtoPool in the context of cognitive psychology} When comparing different prototypical models in the light of cognitive science, we consider the number of prototypes (due to the theory of human cache memory~\cite{cowan2005working}) and reasoning type.
-ProtoPool has significantly fewer prototypes than ProtoPNet, TesNet, and ProtoPShare.
-Moreover, it has a different reasoning type and information representation than ProtoTree.
-ProtoPool can be described in terms of parallel or simultaneous information processing, while ProtoTree may be characterized by serial or successive processing, which takes more time~\cite{kesner1973neural,luria1973origin,neisser1967cognitive}.
+\paragraph{ProtoPool in the context of cognitive psychology} ProtoPool can be described in terms of parallel or simultaneous information processing, while ProtoTree may be characterized by serial or successive processing, which takes more time~\cite{kesner1973neural,luria1973origin,neisser1967cognitive}.
 More specifically, human cognition is marked with the speed-accuracy trade-off.
 Depending on the perceptual situation and the goal of a task, the human mind can apply a categorization process (simultaneous or successive) that is the most appropriate in a given context, i.e. the fastest or the most accurate.
 Both models have their advantages.
 However, ProtoTree has a specific shortcoming because it allows for a categorization process to rely on an absence of features.
 In other words, an object characterized by none of the enlisted features is labeled as a member of a specific category.
 This type of reasoning is useful when the amount of information to be processed (i.e. number of features and categories) is fixed and relatively small.
 However, the time of object categorization profoundly elongates if the number of categories (and therefore the number of features to be crossed out) is high.
 Also, the chance of miscategorizing completely new information is increased.
-Therefore, the general rule of opting for quick and adequate solutions known as cognitive miser~\cite{fiske1991social} seems to be met in our ProtoPool.